NithinKalidas/Appian/Process Model.md

 ## 19. You have multiple start and sub process need to be used, what is the approach you use? (top to bottom or bottom or top)

 ## 20. Third Part want to trigger an Stores Procedure? how do you implement them?
+Create WebAPI of start process type and implement SP

 ## 21. How to schedule a PM at specifi time?